MicrosoftDocs/VBA-Docs/api/Word.EmailOptions.UseThemeStyle.md

 ## Remarks

-If no default e-mail message theme has been specified, the  **UseThemeStyle** property has no effect.
+If no default email message theme has been specified, the  **UseThemeStyle** property has no effect.

 ## Example

-This example sets Microsoft Word to use the Artsy theme as the default theme for new e-mail messages and to use the character style defined in the Artsy theme.
+This example sets Microsoft Word to use the Artsy theme as the default theme for new email messages and to use the character style defined in the Artsy theme.

 ```vb